lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-archi title='Architecture'}

-{{Fig-archi}} The figure represents the architecture for SCHC (Static Context Header Compression) Compression/Fragmentation
+{{Fig-archi}} represents the architecture for SCHC (Static Context Header Compression) Compression/Fragmentation
 where SCHC C/D (Compressor/Decompressor) and SCHC F/R (Fragmentation/Reassembly) are performed.
-It is based on {{I-D.ietf-
-lpwan-overview}} terminology.
+It is based on {{I-D.ietf-lpwan-overview}} terminology.
 SCHC Compression/Fragmentation is located on both sides of the transmission in the Dev and in the Network side.
 In the Uplink direction, the Device application packets use IPv6 or IPv6/UDP protocols.
 Before sending these packets, the Dev compresses their headers using SCHC C/D and if the SCHC Packet resulting from the compression exceeds the maximum payload size of the underlying LPWAN technology, SCHC F/R is performed, see {{Frag}}.
 The resulting SCHC Fragments are sent as one or more L2 frames to an LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).

 The NGW sends the data to a SCHC F/R and then to the SCHC C/D for decompression.
 The SCHC C/D in the Network side can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC